 Future Design Technologies

-The reason 3D technology is one of the most prevalent design technologies is because it allows designers to bring their designs to life.
+The reason 3D technology is one of the most prevalent design technologies is that it allows designers to bring their designs to life.
 This is important because clients get a better visualization and understanding of the design compared to if they looked at it on a piece of paper.
 Everything is made a lot better, and you really get a sense of what the room will look like.
-Product design is made even better with 3D printing because you can show people scaled down models of designed rooms or to-scale models of products.
+Product design is made even better with 3D printing because you can show people scaled-down models of designed rooms or to-scale models of products.
 Taking this into account, it’s easy to see what the next logical steps are for design technology.
 Design businesses are going to use more advanced technology that will bring their designs even further to life.

 Augmented & Virtual Reality